 Ted: No, there’s no need to worry.
 Believe it or not, annual new hardwood tree growth exceeds harvests by a margin of two to one.
 As a result, U.S. hardwood inventory has actually increased each of the past five decades.
 So not only are butcher blocks sturdy and beautiful, they’re made of a natural material that’s biodegradable, renewable and sustainable.
 Now you see why we’re so excited about this business.
 You just can’t go wrong with butcher block.

-History of John Boos | New Product Development at Boos | Marketing Boos Blocks
+Read other segments of this interview: History of John Boos | New Product Development at Boos | Marketing Boos Blocks